^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-If you suspect a malignant process, the ultrasound of the mammary glands allows you to estimate the location, quantity, size, shape, echostructure, contours, additional acoustic effects, the condition of the ducts and surrounding tissues, including skin changes, and the presence and nature of vascularization.
-Most lesions of the breast are detected in the upper outer quadrant.
-In this quadrant, up to 50% of all cancers of the mammary glands are located.
-This incidence rate of this region is apparently associated with a high concentration of terminal milk ducts.
+If a malignant process is suspected, ultrasound of the mammary glands allows one to evaluate the location, quantity, size, shape, echostructure, contours, additional acoustic effects, the condition of the ducts and surrounding tissues, including skin changes, as well as the presence and nature of vascularization.
+Most often, lesions of the mammary gland are detected in the upper outer quadrant.
+Up to 50% of all breast cancers are located in this quadrant.
+Such a frequency of lesions in this area is apparently associated with a high concentration of terminal milk ducts.

 • lower inner quadrant - 5%;

-• lower outer and upper inner quadrants - 15%;
+• lower outer and upper inner quadrant - 15%;

 • lower outer quadrant - 10%;

-• the central arrangement behind the areola is 17%.
+• central location behind the areola - 17%.

-Breast cancer can be in the form of a diffuse form (edematous-infiltrative cancer) and nodular form.
+Breast cancer can be in the form of a diffuse form (edematous-infiltrative cancer) and a nodular form.

 Nodular form of breast cancer

-With echography, the tumor is measured in three projections.
-In most cases, the nodal forms of breast cancer are a hypoechoic formation.
-Ehostruktura can be varied and depends on the presence of areas of necrosis, fibrosis, calcifications, tumor vessels.
-Behind the malignant tumors, an acoustic shadow can be determined.
+During echography, the tumor is measured in three projections.
+In most cases, nodular forms of breast cancer are hypoechoic formations.
+The echo structure can be varied and depends on the presence of areas of necrosis, fibrosis, calcifications, tumor vessels.
+An acoustic shadow can be determined behind malignant tumors.

-There is a specificity of echographic images of two morphological variants of the nodular form of breast cancers - well-delimited tumors with an expansive growth pattern and poorly delimited cancers (scirrhous or stellate) with infiltrative growth type.
+There is a specificity of echographic images of two morphological variants of the nodular form of breast cancer - well-demarcated tumors with an expansive growth pattern and poorly demarcated cancers (scirrhous or stellate) with an infiltrative growth pattern.

-The shape and contours of these tumors are evaluated according to the nature of their growth.
+The shape and contours of these tumors are assessed according to their growth pattern.

-With infiltrative growth, the tumor often has an irregular shape, the unevenness of its contours is noted due to the involvement of many structures of the breast in the pathological process.
+With infiltrative growth, the tumor often has an irregular shape, unevenness of its contours is noted due to the involvement of many structures of the mammary gland in the pathological process.
 The contours of the tumor become even more uneven when combined with desmoplasia (secondary fibrosis) of the surrounding tissues.
-Desmoplasia is a response to the processes of tumor infiltration of surrounding tissues and is characterized by increased echogenicity of surrounding fatty tissue in the form of an uneven hyperechoic rim around the tumor and other changes caused by contraction of fibrous fibers and stroma.
+Desmoplasia is a response to the processes of tumor infiltration of the surrounding tissues and is characterized by an increase in the echogenicity of the surrounding fatty tissue in the form of an uneven hyperechoic rim around the tumor and other changes caused by the contraction of fibrous fibers and stroma.

-In the expansive (expanding) nature of growth, the tumors have a regular round or oval shape, well-defined or slightly blurred contours.
-The tumor spreads the surrounding tissues, while their compression and deformation occurs, but not destruction.
+With expansive (sliding) growth, tumors have a regular round or oval shape, well-defined or slightly blurred contours.
+The tumor pushes the surrounding tissues apart, causing their compression and deformation, but not destruction.

-When the sensor is pressed on a tumor with an expansive growth pattern, a slight change in its shape and a symptom of "slipping" or a shift in the formation of the surrounding tissues are noted.
+When pressing the sensor on a tumor with an expansive growth pattern, a slight change in its shape and a symptom of "slippage" or displacement of the formation among the surrounding tissues are observed.
 This is never observed when compressing solid infiltrating masses.

-Microcalcinates combine with breast cancers in 42% and are easily detected by X-ray mammography.
-In the literature, the question of the possibilities of echography in the detection of makrokaltsinatov mammary glands was widely discussed.
-When using high-resolution ultrasound equipment with properly focused sensors, it is possible to detect tiny echogenic points within the formation that correspond to the mammographic image of calcinates.
-Almost always small calcites do not give an acoustic shadow.
-Echographically, microcalcinates are difficult to differentiate against a background of echogenic glandular tissue or tissues with a large number of reflecting surfaces.
-With x-ray mammography, calcifications are much better, so the possibilities of ultrasound in this issue are not given much clinical significance.
-At the moment, the role of echography is reduced to the identification of structures that include calcinates, for example, calcium milk in microcasts, in-flow calcification, calcifications within the formations.
+Microcalcifications are associated with breast cancers in 42% and are easily detected by X-ray mammography.
+The literature has widely discussed the possibilities of echography in detecting microcalcifications of the mammary glands.
+Using high-resolution ultrasound equipment with properly focused sensors, it is possible to detect tiny echogenic dots inside the formation, which correspond to the mammographic image of calcifications.
+Almost always, small calcifications do not produce an acoustic shadow.
+Echographically, microcalcifications are difficult to differentiate against the background of echogenic glandular tissue or tissues with a large number of reflective surfaces.
+X-ray mammography detects calcifications much better, therefore, the possibilities of the ultrasound method in this matter are not given much clinical significance.
+At the moment, the role of echography is reduced to detecting structures that include calcifications, for example, milk calcium in microcysts, intraductal calcification, calcifications inside formations.

-Sensors equipped with a water nozzle allow visualizing changes in the skin of the breast.
-Surface-located malignant tumors of the breast can cause not only changes in the subcutaneous tissue, but also involve the structure of the skin in the process.
-Involvement of skin in the tumor process can manifest itself in the form of thickening, deformation and changes in the echogenicity of the skin.
-Less superficially located cancers can cause skin changes in the form of a violation of its normal orientation and constriction of Cooper ligaments.
+Sensors equipped with a water nozzle allow visualization of changes in the skin of the mammary gland.
+Superficially located malignant tumors of the mammary gland can cause not only changes in the subcutaneous tissue, but also involve the skin structure in the process.
+Involvement of the skin in the tumor process can manifest itself in the form of thickening, deformation and change in the echogenicity of the skin.
+Less superficially located cancers can cause skin changes in the form of disruption of its normal orientation and contraction of Cooper's ligaments.

-Behind the malignant tumor of the mammary gland, additional acoustic effects may or may not be marked distal, as in the medullary and mucinous forms of cancer.
-Distal reinforcement can also be seen behind malignant tumors growing in the cyst cavity, as well as behind some infiltrative ductal cancers.
+Behind a malignant breast tumor, there may be no additional acoustic effects, or there may be distal enhancement, as in medullary and mucinous cancers.
+Distal enhancement may also be seen behind malignant tumors growing in cystic cavities, as well as behind some infiltrative ductal carcinomas.

-Ultrasound criteria do not allow differentiating histological types of breast cancer.
+Ultrasound criteria do not allow differentiation of histological types of breast cancer.

 Nodular forms of infiltrative breast cancer

-Crayfish, giving a star pattern, regardless of the form (infiltrative, protocol, lobular) have a scirrhous structure.
-Most often in the center of such tumors, the areas of fibrous, sometimes hyalineized stroma, predominate.
-On the periphery of the tumor there are complexes of tumor cells of epithelial nature.
-Less common is the uniform distribution of parenchyma and stroma in the node of the tumor.
+Cancers that produce a stellate pattern, regardless of their form (infiltrative, ductal, lobular) have a scirrhous structure.
+Most often, in the center of such tumors, areas of fibrous, sometimes hyalinized stroma predominate.
+Complexes of epithelial tumor cells are located along the periphery of the tumor.
+Less often, a uniform distribution of parenchyma and stroma in the tumor node is noted.

-The boundaries of the tumor during echography are always fuzzy due to the pronounced infiltration of the surrounding tissues.
-Stellar shape is due to the growth of a tumor of Cooper ligaments.
-One of the most common echographic features in the case of scirrhous forms of crayfish is acoustic shade.
+The tumor borders are always unclear on echography due to the pronounced infiltration of surrounding tissues.
+The star-shaped form is caused by the compression of Cooper's ligaments by the tumor.
+One of the most common echographic signs in scirrhous forms of cancer is acoustic shadows.

-It was found that the predominance of the connective tissue component in the tumor promotes a greater attenuation of ultrasonic waves, as a result of which the visualization of tissues located behind the tumor is impaired.
-Scirrhous form of crayfish is characterized by a high content of connective tissue (up to 75%).
+It has been established that the predominance of the connective tissue component in the tumor contributes to greater attenuation of ultrasound waves, as a result of which the visualization of tissues located behind the tumor worsens.
+The scirrhous form of cancer is characterized by a high content of connective tissue (up to 75%).

-One of the variants of the invasive, or infiltrating, malignant process in the mammary glands is infiltrative ductal cancer.
-Infiltrative protocol cancer can have extensive intra-flow distribution, which can not always be determined during surgery and can subsequently give local relapses.
-From this point of view, it is very important that the border of surgical intervention pass beyond tumor infiltration.
-The decisive factor in the definition of tumor infiltration of the ducts is the morphological conclusion.
-X-ray mammography has good prognostic capabilities in determining the prevalence of intra-cellular tumors.
-Well-differentiated at x-ray mammography microcalcinates of a displaceable structure, this process is classified as suspicious for malignancy.
+One of the variants of invasive or infiltrating malignant process in mammary glands is infiltrative ductal carcinoma.
+Infiltrative ductal carcinoma can have extensive intraductal spread, which cannot always be determined during surgery and can subsequently give local relapses.
+From this point of view, it is very important that the border of surgical intervention passes outside the tumor infiltration.
+Morphological conclusion is decisive in determining tumor infiltration of ducts.
+X-ray mammography has good prognostic capabilities in determining the prevalence of intraductal tumors.
+Microcalcifications of displaceable structure, well differentiated during X-ray mammography, this process is classified as suspicious for malignancy.

-Color Doppler mapping can be used to differentiate blood vessels from ducts, since both have the form of tubular hypoechoic structures.
+Color Doppler mapping can be used to differentiate vessels from ducts, since both have the appearance of tubular hypoechoic structures.

-Nodular forms of cancer with an expansive growth pattern (well-delineated)
+Nodular forms of cancer with expansive growth pattern (well-demarcated)

-Nodular forms of well-delineated crayfish include medullary, mucinous, papillary and some ductal cancers and sarcomas (which constitute a small percentage of malignant breast tumors).
-Although these tumors squeeze surrounding tissues during their growth, they practically do not cause or cause minimal fibrotic changes in surrounding tissues.
-Some tumors demonstrate distal reinforcement.
-With the help of echography it is impossible to differentiate these well-delineated crayfish from benign solid formations.
+Nodular forms of well-circumscribed cancers include medullary, mucinous, papillary, and some ductal carcinomas and sarcomas (which constitute a small percentage of breast cancers).
+Although these tumors compress surrounding tissue as they grow, they cause little or no fibrotic changes in surrounding tissue.
+Some tumors exhibit distal enhancement.
+Sonography cannot differentiate these well-circumscribed cancers from benign solid lesions.

-Medullary and mucinous (colloidal) cancers can resemble a complex of cysts with hypoechogenic contents.
-Medullary crayfish have a round or lobular form of a cystic-solid structure, are well delimited from surrounding tissues, do not have a capsule.
-As the medullar cancer grows, anechoic zones of necrosis form with areas of organized and fresh hemorrhages.
-Often an anechoic rim is identified, which according to the morphological evaluation corresponds to the zone of active tumor growth.
-Distal strengthening is due to the predominance of a solid component of the tumor with a lesser content (less than 25%) of connective tissue structures.
-With an increase in the size of the tumor anterior to the formation may appear a wide rim of increased echogenicity.
-At large sizes the tumor is fixed to the anterior thoracic wall, it can ulcerate.
-A small tumor is clinically reminiscent of fibroadenoma.
+Medullary and mucinous (colloid) cancers may resemble a complex of cysts with hypoechoic contents.
+Medullary cancers have a round or lobular shape of a cystic-solid structure, are well delimited from the surrounding tissues, and do not have a capsule.
+As medullary cancer grows, anechoic zones of necrosis with areas of organized and fresh hemorrhages are formed.
+An anechoic rim is often detected, which, according to morphological assessment, corresponds to the zone of active tumor growth.
+Distal enhancement is due to the predominance of the solid component of the tumor with a lower content (less than 25%) of connective tissue structures.
+As the tumor increases in size, a wide rim of increased echogenicity may appear anterior to the formation.
+With large sizes, the tumor is fixed to the anterior chest wall and may ulcerate.
+A small tumor clinically resembles fibroadenoma.
 Medullary cancers are extremely rare after menopause.

-Colloid cancers are rare, slowly growing tumors whose cells produce a mucous secret.
+Colloid cancers are rare, slowly growing tumors, the cells of which produce mucous secretion.
 These tumors occur at the age of 50-60 years.
-When echography, their shape can be round or oval, the boundaries - from good differentiation to diffuse.
-Calcinates can be determined.
+In echography, their shape can be round or oval, the borders - from good differentiation to blurred.
+It is possible to determine calcifications.
 Secondary changes are not typical.
 Hemorrhagic changes in the internal structure are atypical.

-Although cancer is usually characterized by the appearance of hypoechoic formations, ultrasound findings can be limited to simply heterogeneous violations of architectonics without obvious formation.
+Although cancer is typically characterized by the appearance of hypoechoic lesions, ultrasound findings may be limited to simply heterogeneous architectural disturbances without an obvious mass.

-Osteo-infiltrative form of cancer is a consequence of infiltration of lymphatic vessels of the breast by tumor cells.
-Clinically, the edematous-infiltrative form is manifested by reddening and thickening of the skin, which becomes like a lemon crust.
-When echography is determined thickening of the skin, increased echogenicity of the underlying fat and visualized network of hypoechoic, parallel and perpendicular to the skin of tubular structures (enlarged and infiltrated lymphatic vessels).
-Other echographic changes are characterized by increased echogenicity of the parenchyma of the mammary gland with the impossibility of differentiation of its constituent parts.
-Distal acoustic shadows can mask the subjects to be educated.
-The edematous-infiltrative form of breast cancer does not have specific echographic or mammographic features, which does not allow to differentiate it with a benign analogue - a diffuse form of mastitis.
+The edematous-infiltrative form of cancer is a consequence of tumor cell infiltration of the lymphatic vessels of the mammary gland.
+Clinically, the edematous-infiltrative form is manifested by reddening and thickening of the skin, which becomes similar to a lemon peel.
+Echography reveals thickening of the skin, increased echogenicity of the underlying adipose tissue, and a network of hypoechoic tubular structures parallel and perpendicular to the skin (dilated and infiltrated lymphatic vessels).
+Other echographic changes are characterized by increased echogenicity of the parenchyma of the mammary gland with the inability to differentiate its components.
+Distal acoustic shadows can mask underlying formations.
+The edematous-infiltrative form of breast cancer does not have specific echographic or mammographic features, which does not allow differentiating it from its benign analogue - the diffuse form of mastitis.

-Metastases in the mammary gland are from 1 to 6% of all malignant processes of the mammary glands.
-Primary tumor focus can be localized in the lungs, gastrointestinal tract, pelvic organs, bladder or contralateral mammary gland.
-Metastatic tumors in the mammary gland can be single, but much more often multiple.
-They can palpate or not.
-The lesion can be unilateral or bilateral, involving or without lymph nodes.
-With ultrasound of the mammary glands, the formation of a non-uniform structure is determined, hypoechoic, rounded with fairly even and clear contours.
-The appearance of a hyperechogenic capsule (desmoplasia sites) is atypical.
+Metastases to the mammary gland account for 1 to 6% of all malignant processes in the mammary glands.
+The primary tumor focus may be localized in the lungs, gastrointestinal tract, pelvic organs, urinary bladder, or contralateral mammary gland.
+Metastatic tumors in the mammary gland may be single, but more often multiple.
+They may or may not be palpable.
+The lesion may be unilateral or bilateral, with or without involvement of the lymph nodes.
+Ultrasound of the mammary glands reveals a formation of a heterogeneous structure, hypoechoic, rounded in shape with fairly smooth and clear contours.
+The appearance of a hyperechoic capsule (areas of desmoplasia) is atypical.

-Unlike primary tumors, metastases are usually located in the subcutaneous zone.
-Metastases can be the first manifestation of cancer in a patient without a primary focus or are found in the mammary gland in the late stages of the disease.
+Unlike primary tumors, metastases are usually located in the subcutaneous area.
+Metastases may be the first manifestation of an oncological disease in a patient without a primary lesion or are found in the mammary gland at late stages of the disease.
 In both cases, an aspiration biopsy is necessary to establish a diagnosis, since mammographic and echographic findings are not specific.
-With X-ray mammography, well-defined numerous rounded blackouts are defined that do not differentiate well with cysts.
+X-ray mammography reveals well-defined multiple rounded darkenings that are poorly differentiated from cysts.

-Melanomas, sarcomas, lymphomas, leukemias, leukemias, myeloma can also cause breast damage.
-In the literature there are descriptions of the plasmocytoma of the mammary gland.
+Melanomas, sarcomas, lymphomas, leukemias, leukemias, myeloma disease can also cause damage to the mammary gland.
+There are descriptions of plasmacytoma of the mammary gland in the literature.

 Dopplerography of breast diseases

-Echography when combined with the Doppler method can detect newly formed tumor vessels.
-Color Doppler mapping and energy dopplerography are considered as a promising addition to echography for differentiating the breast tissue.
-With color Doppler mapping around and inside many malignant tumors, a much larger number of vessels can be identified than benign processes.
-According to Morishima, color doppler mapping from 50 cancers revealed vascularization in 90% of cases, color signals were located peripherally in 33.3% of cases, centrally in 17.8%, chaotically in 48.9%.
-The ratio between the area of vascularization and the size of education was less than 10% in 44.4% of cases, less than 30% in 40% of cases and more than 30% in 11.6% of cases.
-The average size of the tumor in which the color signals were detected was 1.6 cm, while at a tumor size of 1.1 cm there was no vascular recording at all.
-In the analysis of 24 cancers of the breast, the number of poles of vascularization was taken into account, which averaged 2.1 for malignant and 1.5 for benign formations.
+Echography combined with the Doppler method can detect newly formed tumor vessels.
+Color Doppler mapping and power Dopplerography are considered as a promising addition to echography for differentiation of breast tissue.
+Color Doppler mapping around and inside many malignant tumors makes it possible to detect a much larger number of vessels compared to benign processes.
+According to Morishima, vascularization was detected in 90% of 50 cancers using color Doppler mapping, color signals were located on the periphery in 33.3% of cases, centrally in 17.8%, and chaotically in 48.9%.
+The ratio between the vascularization area and the size of the formation was less than 10% in 44.4% of cases, less than 30% in 40% of cases, and more than 30% in 11.6% of cases.
+The average tumor size in which color signals were detected was 1.6 cm, while no vessels were detected at tumor sizes of 1.1 cm.
+In the analysis of 24 breast cancers, the number of vascularization poles was taken into account, which averaged 2.1 for malignant tumors and 1.5 for benign tumors.

-When attempting a differential diagnosis of benign and malignant processes using pulse dopplerography, the following factors should be considered:
+When attempting to differentiate between benign and malignant processes using pulsed Doppler ultrasound, the following factors must be taken into account:

 • large proliferating fibroadenomas in young women are well vascularized in 40% of cases;

-• small cancers, as well as some specific types of cancers of any size (such as mucoid carcinoma) may be unvascularized;
+• small cancers, as well as some specific types of cancers of any size (such as mucoid carcinoma) may be nonvascularized;

-• the detection of tumor vessels depends on the technical capabilities of the ultrasound device to record low rates.
+• The detection of tumor vessels depends on the technical capabilities of the ultrasound machine to record low speeds.

-The ultrasound method can detect changes in lymph nodes in various pathological processes in the mammary glands, determine their size, shape, structure, and the presence of a hypoechogenic rim.
-The revealed rounded hypoechoic formations from 5 mm in diameter can be the result of inflammation, reactive hyperplasia, metastasis.
-The rounded shape, the loss of the hypoechoic rim and the reduction of the echogenicity of the image of the lymph node portal suggest its infiltration by tumor cells.
+The ultrasound method can detect changes in the lymph nodes in various pathological processes in the mammary glands, determine their size, shape, structure, and the presence of a hypoechoic rim.
+The detected round hypoechoic formations of 5 mm in diameter can be the result of inflammation, reactive hyperplasia, and metastasis.
+The round shape, loss of the hypoechoic rim, and decreased echogenicity of the lymph node gate image suggest its infiltration by tumor cells.

-Ultrasound of the mammary glands has a higher sensitivity in the detection of axillary lymph nodes compared with the data of palpation, clinical evaluation and X-ray mammography.
-According to Madjar, palpation gives up to 30% of false negative results and the same false positive data on lymph node involvement.
-Echography revealed 73% of breast cancer metastases in the axillary lymph nodes, while palpation - only 32%.
+Breast ultrasound has a higher sensitivity in detecting axillary lymph nodes compared to palpation, clinical assessment, and X-ray mammography.
+According to Madjar, palpation yields up to 30% false negative results and the same number of false positives for lymph node involvement.
+Echography detected 73% of breast cancer metastases to the axillary lymph nodes, while palpation detected only 32%.

 You are reporting a typo in the following text: